 A next-level permissions is something specific to the user.
 In our case, let’s enforce the rule that only the author of a blog post can update it.
 We can use the built-in UserPassesTestMixin for this.

 # blog/views.py from django.contrib.auth.mixins import LoginRequiredMixin, UserPassesTestMixin class BlogUpdateView(LoginRequiredMixin, UserPassesTestMixin, UpdateView): model = Post template_name = 'post_edit.html' fields = ['title', 'body'] def test_func(self): obj = self.get_object() return obj.author == self.request.user

 Note that we import

-UserPassesTestMixin at the top, add it second in our list of mixins for
+UserPassesTestMixin at the top and add it second in our list of mixins for

-BlogUpdateView which means that first a user must be logged in and then they must pass the user test before accessing
+BlogUpdateView.
+That means a user must first be logged in and then they must pass the user test before accessing

 UpdateView.
 Could we put

 UserPassesTestMixin first?
 Yes, but generally it’s better to start with the most general permissions and then become more granular as you move along to the right.